JakeKot/9014Project/README.md

-# Clinic Management System (Flask + MySQL)
+# Medical Management System (Flask + MySQL)

-This is a web-based clinic management system developed for ECE 9014 – Data Management and Applications.
+This is a web-based medical management system developed for ECE 9014 – Data Management and Applications.
 The system enables users to manage patients, doctors, appointments, medications, and queue information using a Python Flask frontend and a MySQL backend.

 ## 💡 Features